 As Brian noted in his trip summary, his goal was to travel to as many states as he could while visiting friends and family members, not just to hit "all the major landmarks" in the U.S.:

 Even though I had taken some fairly large road trips before 2011, this is the one I had dreamt about my whole life.
 In August of 2011 I quit my job of three years, ended the lease on my apartment and set off on the road by myself.
 My goal was to see as many states, friends and family members as I could.
 All while making the first USA Cross-Country Drivelapse video.

-Brian then compiled about 6,500 of those 200,000 individual photographs into his "Drivelapse" video tour of America; after it was released on YouTube in November 2011, the video quickly spread across the Internet and around the world:
+After the conclusion of his trip, Brian compiled about 6,500 of the 200,000 individual photographs he took during his journey into a five-minute "Drivelapse" video tour of America.
+After it was released on YouTube in November 2011, the video quickly spread across the Internet and around the world: